|Official name||Republic of Rwanda|

 |Relevant documents||WIPO Berne Convention|

-The Paris Convention for the Protection of Industrial Property (1883) establishes industrial property protection rules regarding patents, marks, industrial designs, trade names, geographical indications and the repression of unfair competition, in the fields of national treatment, right of priority and common rules.
+The Paris Convention for the Protection of Industrial Property (1883) establishes industrial property protection rules regarding patents, marks, industrial designs, trade names, geographical indications and the repression of unfair competition.
+Its provisions include regulations regarding the national treatment, the right of priority and a number of common rules.